SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/automated_testing.md

 The output ALKiln creates includes:

 - A report of the result from all the tests.
-- Pictures of screens where ALKiln ran into errors or unexpected behavior.
+- Information about the screens where ALKiln ran into errors or unexpected behavior, including:
-  - The HTML of pages where ALKiln ran into errors or unexpected behavior.
+    - Pictures when the error happened
+    - The HTML, slightly modified so CSS styles will load locally
 - A folder for each test (or Scenario) named using your Scenario description.
 - A report for that specific Scenario, as well as pictures you took of screens and the associated HTML of that page, files you downloaded, and pictures of any errors it caused with its HTML.